Common Syntax Errors

 command has no place to branch to.

-Find where in the code the GOTO should jump to and add the appropriate label.
+Locate the code section where the GOTO should jump to and add the corresponding label.
 Otherwise, remove the unnecessary GOTO() command.

 3087: Reference to undefined function <function>